michaelmunje/astro-classify/data/README.md

-This directory contains subdirectories for the data via kaggle and ipac.
+This directory contains the data such as training/validation/testing data, as well as the machine learning model.